NM-TAFE/battleships-2021/server/README.md

 `python -m grpc_tools.protoc -I.\protos --python_out=. --grpc_python_out=. msg.proto`

+**Important!**

-The created pb2 files are checked in to git.
+Currently, the created `_pb2` files are checked in to git.
 This means that the files should be updated when any of the files in `protos` are changed.
-Alternatively, a package could be created that contains only the proto files and the generated pb2 files.
+Alternatively, a package could be created that contains only the `.proto` files and the generated `_pb2` files.
 For now, this is fine, though.

 ### Unit tests